 Carlsen Publishing was founded in 1953 by Per Hjald Carlsen as a subsidiary of the Danish publishing company Illustrationsforlaget/PIB.
-1954 saw the first Pixi books published in the now universally recognised 10x10 cm format.
+In 1954 the first Pixi books were published in the now universally recognised 10x10 cm format.
 With a total circulation to date of more than 480 million copies, ›Pixi‹ is the most successful picture book series in history.

 In 1967 Carlsen encouraged German social acceptance of comics with the introduction of the ›Tintin‹ series created by Belgian cartoonist Hergé.
 In 1997 Carlsen published the first Manga series titled ›Dragon Ball‹ in the Japanese reading direction of right to left.
 This set the tone for the success of Manga in the German market.
 Since 1998 Carlsen has published the ›Harry Potter‹ series, written by the British author Joanne K. Rowling.
 This release triggered an unprecedented worldwide reading phenomenon.

 Apps, E-Books, interactive picture books and the digital fantasy labels »Impress« and »Dark Diamonds« reflect the diversity of the Carlsen publishing program.

 Board books, activity books, picture books and nonfiction, narrative kids and young adult literature represent the spectrum of the Carlsen children and young adult list.
 Besides ›Pixi‹, ›Meine Freundin Conni‹ and ›Lesemaus‹ are highly popular brands for children aged from three to eight years.